EddieTheEd/qtaskst/README.md

 A very, very lightweight task manager written in PyQt5.

 # Running
-*sys, pickle should be installed by default.*
+*sys, pickle, datetime should be installed by default.*

 ```
 pip install PyQt5